vergoh/vnstat/README.md

   2. ``cd vnstat``

 In both cases, continue with instructions from the INSTALL or INSTALL_BSD file depending on used operating system.
-Experimental instructions for OS X are available in the INSTALL_OSX file.
 Instructions for upgrading from a previous version are included in the UPGRADE file.

 ## Current development status